SunnyMakode/OData.NetFramework/README.md

 This will be our internal communication channel or data service.

 #OData.IOC:
-This will be used it for Dependency Injection.
+This will be used for Dependency Injection.

 #OData.ORM:
 This will be used for Entity Framework related operation.